Can a simple website builder like Zyro compete with a giant like Wix? Well, it’s actually not as clear-cut as you might think.

-One thing that is somewhat annoying about both builders is that once you choose a template, you can’t switch to a different one.
-You’ll need to start over from scratch and re-input all the text and images you’ve uploaded.
+One downside with both website builders is that once you’ve chosen a template and started editing, you can’t switch to a different one.
+You’ll have to start from scratch – so be sure of your choice before you take the plunge!

 Features and Ease of Use

-For an even easier site-building process, you can use Wix ADI (Artificial Design Intelligence).
-This is a type of wizard that asks you a few questions about your business and the site you’d like to build, and then generates a site for you.
-You can select a theme and customize your site, although you don’t get as much creative freedom as you do with the classic Wix editor.
+If you want to make the site-building process even easier, you can use Wix ADI (Artificial Design Intelligence), a wizard that will build the basic shell of your website for you based on your answers to a few questions.
+You can select a theme and customize it, but you don’t get as much creative freedom as with the classic Wix editor.

 Apps and Integrations